-The Citrix Self-Service Session Reset Tool is software that I write and manage in my own time.
+The Citrix Self-Service Session Reset Tool is software that I write and manage in my own time on my lab equipment.
 It is often challenging to find the time to work on it as I have many projects on the go.
 And life in general often gets in the way.
 I get a lot of queries asking me when the next release will be available and if the feature they are looking for will be included.
 Rather than continually updating the main article, and responding to queries, I wanted to document where the project is at and what further work is to be completed.

 Version 1.9 was the last public release back on 1st June 2022.